 Crude Steel Production

-The World Steel Association crude steel production data for the EU28 is summarised below.
+Below we summarise World Steel Association crude steel production data for the EU28.

 Trade in Steel

 EU28 Members Trade with the Rest of the World.